UtrechtUniversity/re-presentation-src-components/exercises.md

 ### Installing dependencies

-Look up your application's dependencies, if there are any: ny required system packages should be installed with the [package module](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/package_module.html).
+Look up your application's dependencies, if there are any.
+Required system packages should be installed with the [package module](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/package_module.html).

-Depending on how your application is packaged/shipped, there may also be other kinds of dependencies (Node etc.).
+Depending on how your application is shipped, there may also be other kinds of dependencies (Node etc.).

 ### Installing the application